webman/push

 Note

-The above code pushes data for the client-message event to all clients (except the current client) subscribed to private-user-1 (the pushing client will not receive the data they pushed).
+The above code pushes data of the client-message event to all clients subscribed to private-user-1 (the pushing client will not receive its own pushed data).

 Webhooks

-Webhooks are used to receive some events from channels.
+Webhooks are used to receive certain events from channels.

 1. channel_added

-Triggered when a channel goes from having no clients online to having clients online, or in other words, the online event
+Triggered when a channel transitions from having no clients online to having clients online, also known as the online event

 1. channel_removed

-Triggered when all clients of a certain channel go offline, or in other words, the offline event
+Triggered when all clients of a channel go offline, also known as the offline event

 Tips